sreerjvs85/atsample/README.md

 9. Parameterized the inputs.
 10. Jenkins localhost installed and it's up and running.
 11. Added maven project and configured polling for automated build cycle.
+12. Added json format and generated cucumber reports to jenkin.